yxj0312/fashionette-challenge/README.md

 3. More validations for request, like regex check for some special symbols i.e '?', '!'

-4. Authentication middleware?
+4. Authentication middleware

 5. Design pattern: Decorator, Adapter, Strategy

 6. Limit request numbers

-7. Mock some response by testing, avoid to call real api to make the test running faster
+7. Mocking some response by testing, avoid to call real api to make the test running faster